Ruth Filik

 Funded by: The Leverhulme Trust

 In this project, we are examining changes in reading strategies and language comprehension as we age.
 Methods employed include monitoring people's eye movements as they read text from a computer screen in the lab, as well as running reading time experiments over the internet.
-Some preliminary findings reveal similarities in how complex sentences are processed and understood across younger and older adulthood (see Cutter et al., 2022a; Cutter et al., 2022b).
+Our findings so far reveal similarities in how complex sentences are processed and understood across younger and older adulthood (see Cutter et al., 2022a; Cutter et al., 2022b; Cutter et al., 2023).

 Towards a unifying theory of sarcasm comprehension